bud-welsh/federal-league-baseball/README.md

 # federal-league-baseball
-This is a tribute site for Federal League Baseball
+A tribute site for Federal League Baseball

+I am a baseball fan that wants to pay tribute to The Federal League.